 Forms of oral lichen planus

-Lichen planus mucosae: diagnosis by us
+Lichen planus mucosae: diagnosis with us

 Oral lichen planus: prevention, early detection and prognosis

-- Have your teeth professionally cleaned on a regular basis.
+- Have your teeth professionally cleaned regularly.

 Can oral lichen planus be cured?